DenisPav/Ooze/README.md

 Sorters are added to `Ooze` in same manner as Filters so you can reuse the example mentioned there.

 **NOTE:**
-Sorters by default  `Sorters` record class which uses combination of name and `SortDirection` enumeration in order to specify property sorting direction.
+Sorters by default use `SortDirection` enumeration in order to specify property sorting direction.

 ## Paging 📰
 Paging is done via `.Page` method on resolver.
 You just need to pass instance of `PagingOptions` to the before mentioned method.
 For example: